 Preparing for court

-The Chairman of the RCVS Disciplinary Committee is addressed as “Sir” or “Madam”
+The Chair of the RCVS Disciplinary Committee is addressed as “Sir”, “Madam”, or "Chair"

 County Court judges are addressed as “Your Honour”

 High Court and Appeal Court judges, Scottish Sheriffs and Court of Session judges are addressed as “My Lord” or “My Lady” or “Your Lordship/Ladyship”